mbrecunier/epicodus-js-flashcards/README.md

 ## Description

 The idea of this page is to test your knowledge about Javascript.
 Click on a term to see its definition.
 Click the definition to reveal term, again.
+Currently only has two sample flashcards.

 ## Setup/Installation Requirements

 * clone repository
 * open in browser

+--or--

+* View on [GitHub Pages] (http://mbrecunier.github.io/epicodus-js-flashcards/)

 ## Known Bugs